ultasun/miguel_mega_flask/README.md

 ### Disabling Elasticsearch
 For unit testing and development purposes, it may be appropriate to disable *Elasticsearch*.
 In order to do this, disable one of the environment variables in the `.env` file.
 If `config.py` detects that any of the three related environment variables are disabled (`None`) then *Microblog* will disable *Elasticsearch*.

+# Starting the server
+There are two ways to start the server.

+### Development mode
+Start the server with:
+`flask run`

+### Production mode
+1. Start the server using *gunicorn*:
+- `gunicorn -b localhost:3333 -w 3 microblog:app`
+2. Read the section titled *Setting Up Nginx* [in Chapter 17](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xvii-deployment-on-linux)
+- It appears Miguel uses *Nginx* as a proxy to support *HTTPS*.
+- Another reason for using *Nginx* is to "*serve static files directly, and forward any requests intended for the application to the internal [gunicorn] server.*"

+**Note** Chapter 17 also covers how to use *MySQL* instead of *SQLite*, which is important because *SQLite* will lock the entire database during writes.

 # Credits
 Again, this is Miguel's Mega Flask Tutorial.
 Some variation between [his original demonstrations](https://github.com/miguelgrinberg/microblog) and my following-along will be found -- in particular the exact usability of environment variables defined in `.env` (and `.env.example`).